What Is a LeRobot Dataset? Record, Visualize, and Train

 Delete duplicate recordings to prevent the model from over-fitting.

-Clean and edit the dataset without losing context
+How to clean and edit the dataset without losing context

 A good LeRobot dataset is the base for any robot training.
 Raw data often has small errors that can confuse a model.
 Cleaning your data helps the robot learn the right moves.
 You should aim for a set of runs that show smooth and clear work.
 This process turns rough clips into a strong tool for your robot to use.